Material performance is often judged using published values such as elastic modulus, flexural modulus, and flexural strength.

 • The crosshead speed is very low

-• Deformation occurs gradually
+• Deformation occurs gradually during the test

-This is called quasi-static loading.
+This is called quasi-static loading

 Quasi-static means: